Karol123-123/Activity-15/README.md

   * Moved onto next dataset and displayed it.
 Paired with narrative text beneath it for further clarification.
   * Repeated with Boxplot data.
   * Lastly, added code summary for anyone interested in replication.

+**Workflow**
+I have created a dev branch where any modification is made before merging with main.